learnk8s/learnk8s.io/_blog/running-k8s-cluster-on-pi-a-step-by-step-guide/README.md

 ### Setting the Hardware

 After unpacking the devices, I connected the fans and fitted the RPi devices into the cases.
 I connected the RPi devices to the power banks (due to power cuts).
-Once I've truned on each RPi device, I can confirm that the red LED light is working.
+Once I've turned on each RPi device, I can confirm that the red LED light is working.

 At this stage, the result is that I have 3 Raspberry Pi 3 model B devices capable of being powered on.